If you feel unsafe for any reason, please call 911 or your local emergency number.

 Your system learned early what kind of world it was entering.

-Not because something went wrong.
+Not because anyone failed or something went wrong.

 But because adaptation began before memory.